viernesv/janggi/README.md

-# janggi
+# Janggi Board Game

-Implementation of the Korean variant of Chess called Janggi.
+Overview: An implementation of the Korean variant of Chess called Janggi.